CFC(LEGAL) - ACCOUNTING: AUDITS

 - Be a member of the AICPA Governmental Audit Quality Center (GAQC);

 - Collectively have the knowledge, skills, and experience to be competent for the audit being conducted, including thorough knowledge of the government auditing

 - Texas public school district environment;

 If at any time the TEA division responsible for financial compliance reviews an audit firm's working papers and finds that the firm or the quality of the work does not meet the required standards, the division may require the district to change its audit firm.

 19 TAC 109.23

 Financial Accountability System Resource Guide

-The rules for financial accounting are described in the official TEA publication Financial Accountability System Resource Guide, dated July 2019, which is adopted by reference as TEA's official rule.
-19 TAC 109.41
+The rules for financial accounting are described in the official TEA publication Financial Accountability System Resource Guide, dated June 2021, which is adopted by reference as TEA's official rule.
+A copy is available on the TEA website with information related to financial compliance.
+19 TAC 109.41, .5001

 Filing of Report

 A copy of the annual audit report, approved by the board, shall be filed with TEA not later than the 150th day after the end of the fiscal year for which the audit was made.
 If a board declines or refuses to approve its auditor's report, it shall nevertheless file with TEA a copy of the audit report with its statement detailing reasons for failure to approve the report.
 Education Code 44.008(d)